 For example, if the peak summer load requires a nominal capacity of 400 tons of cooling, while the winter load requires only 150 tons of cooling, providing a single 400 ton cooling tower is not feasible, because the water loading on the tower will be less than half during winter operation.
 Decreased flow to the cooling tower may promote scale buildup in the fill because of wet and dry patches, drift, and, especially during the winter, freezing in the fill.
 Therefore, providing two of the 200 ton towers would be more practical.
-For the summer load, both 200 ton towers would operate, while during winter, only one would operate.
+For the summer load, both 200 ton towers would operate, and provide the advantage of having redundancy.